mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I am quite comfortable with CSS now.
 Although, positioning is sometimes bit of an issue.
 Adding responsiveness to my projects takes a bit more time than I think it should but still I am glad that I can do it without bootstrap or any other library.
 I am also happy to be back on track with TOD.
 I am not in rush to finish this path since it teaches valuable skills that will come in handy if I ever want to get a job in this field.
 I will take the time to finish and learn from the projects.

 **Link to work:** [Google Clone](https://google-clone-a.herokuapp.com/)

+### Day 19: February 1, 2021

+**Today's Progress**:
+* 62% done on The Odin Project Foundations Path

+**Thoughts:** Not a very good start to a new month.
+I spent a very unproductive day today.
+But at least I got some reading done and learned a bit more about JS.
+Solved some simple exercises to refresh my knowledge.
+I hope I can get some project started tomorrow.

+**Link to work:** None